rust-lang/a-mir-formality/book/src/closer-look-decl.md

-## A closer look at formality-decl
+## A closer look at `formality-decl`

 Now that we've surveyed the type layer, let's look at the declaration layer.
-It begins by declaring an "extended" language `formality-decl` that adds new stuff to `formality-ty` ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/grammar.rkt#L5)):
+It begins by defining an "extended" language `formality-decl` that adds new stuff to `formality-ty`:

 ```scheme
 (define-extended-language formality-decl formality-ty ...)
 ```
+<span class="caption">[Source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/grammar.rkt#L5)</span>

-For example, a set of crates looks like this ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/grammar.rkt#L7-L10)):
+For example, a set of crates looks like this:

 ```scheme
  (CrateDecls := (CrateDecl ...))